Written by: Mark Donohue, Founder & Executive Chairman of LifeGuides

 It’s unsurprising that mentoring brings about positive change in the workplace.
 Studies have shown that peer support has the power to increase self-esteem and confidence, reduce stress and empower people to make life-changing decisions.
 Human connections, as it seems, are as essential as ever in the modern era.

 Just as corporations offer internal peer programs, they have an opportunity to assist employees outside the workplace.
-By offering qualified, trained peer support to employees experiencing life challenges, companies can enhance their organization’s culture of caring, increase productivity among workers and reduce healthcare costs.
+By offering qualified, trained guides to employees experiencing life challenges, companies can enhance their organization’s culture of caring, increase productivity among workers and reduce healthcare costs.

 A 2018 study following individuals who used peer-staffed crisis centers found that those who accessed the services experienced lower hospitalization rates.
 Additionally, the one-on-one connection of peer support has been shown to: